The best Usenet providers help you better connect with the sites and groups and files that you need.

 It also passed our tests in retrieving old binaries we could not find on other Usenet servers.
 Are there any negatives at all here?
 There’s very little to complain about, save for the VPN client being a little basic and for support being only in English, but this doesn’t actually reflect on the core Usenet service you get.

 Newshosting is well priced.
 Considering you get access to the most retention and fastest speeds, a free newsreader with Usenet search, and a free VPN, you will be hard-pressed to find a better value.
 TechRadar visitors also exclusively get 3 FREE MONTHS of unlimited Usenet downloads with no speed caps added to their account plus 30 extra SSL connections, saving you 70% on our top recommended Usenet provider.

 Newshosting tops our charts for quality, and the price is good.
 That's largely thanks to the EXCLUSIVE offer we've managed to get just for TechRadar readers - and it's a goody.
 Sign up with one of the links below and bag an automatic 70% discount with 3 FREE MONTHS of unlimited high-speed Usenet downloads plus 60 total connections (normally 30).

 [27% Off] Eweka (Official Promotion) - 7 Day unlimited GB free trial, then 27% off + Free High Speed Upgrade

 Eweka is an independent Usenet provider that runs its own data centres throughout Europe.
 During our testing, Eweka delivered comparably high completion rates, meaning we were generally able to find posts on their servers that were not found elsewhere.
 This makes Eweka a good option for either primary or secondary Usenet server access.

 Eweka operates its own trans-Atlantic Usenet backbone that provides fast and reliable speeds regardless of your location.
-Our own speed tests showed that we were able to get the full 300 Mbps download speed offered with our Usenet plan.
+Our own speed tests showed that we were able to utilize our ISP’s full bandwidth speed with the unlimited download speed offered with our Usenet plan.